swedstrom/php-login/README.md

 Currently this module is configured to use a Docker Container

-*See Dev Branch for Latest updates
+*See Dev Branch for any possable latest updates